nwithan8/resume/README.md

 There are two CLI tools, `resume-cli` via NPM and `resumed` via GitHub, neither of which work great, especially with PDF conversion.

-To save the resume as a PDF, first download a theme that will produce a thin rendered page (I recommend the [StackOverflow](https://www.npmjs.com/package/jsonresume-theme-stackoverflow) theme).
-Install the `resume-cli` tool via NPM, and run `resume --theme stackoverflow serve` to run a local webserver.
+To save the resume as a PDF, first download a theme that will produce a thin rendered page (I recommend the [BufferBloat](https://www.npmjs.com/package/jsonresume-theme-bufferbloat) theme).
+Install the `resume-cli` tool via NPM, and run `resume --theme bufferbloat serve` to run a local webserver.
 Navigate to `localhost:4000` and print the page to "Save as PDF".